 This one simply says, before anything else, be sure to listen.
-In Zen Buddhism, one is taught to remember the Beginner’s Mind, having an attitude of openness, eager to learn, and a lack of preconceived notions when approaching a new client or problem.
+In Zen Buddhism, one is taught to remember the Beginner’s Mind.
+This means having an attitude of openness, eager to learn, and a lack of preconceived notions when approaching a new client or problem.

 So we “think big” and set our goal for the entire elephant.
 But then our tactical plan focuses on the many “bites” or small steps that we will take to get there.

 So we must “think globally” about the entire system we are working on whenever we “act locally” on it.
-Do both at the same time, whenever you are engaged in organizational change, to be more aware of the outcomes.
+Do both at the same time whenever you are engaged in organizational change, to be more aware of the outcomes.

-This wisdom is built into the roadmap to problem solving I first learned years ago as a TQM facilitator.
-The roadmap always ended with the step called Start Again which implied that there is always a new set of problems to be solved.
+This wisdom is built into the roadmap to problem solving I learned as a TQM facilitator.
+The roadmap always ended with the step called Start Again, which implied that there is always a new set of problems to be solved.

 The Change Agent

-In a nutshell, with this principle, my mother taught me that “If it is to be, it is up to me.”
-That I am the agent of change in my own life.
+In a nutshell, with this principle, my mother taught me that, “If it is to be, it is up to me.”
+This means that I am the agent of change in my own life.
 I cannot sit around waiting for things to happen.
 That I must make it happen.